 What to Send Up When It Goes Down

-Playwrights Horizons continues its 2019-2020 Off-Broadway season with The Movement Theatre Company production of Aleshea Harris’ What to Send Up When It Goes Down, directed by Whitney White.
+Playwrights Horizons begins the 2021-2022 Off-Broadway season with The Movement Theatre Company production of Aleshea Harris’ What to Send Up When It Goes Down, directed by Whitney White.

 (Photo by Ahron R. Foster)